 Shrubs and perennials

-- Make sure that any late planted shrubs, perennials and roses are kept well-watered through drier periods to ensure they establish well and do not get stressed.
+- Make sure that any recently planted shrubs, perennials and roses are kept well-watered through drier periods to ensure they establish well and do not get stressed.

 - Water any pots well.